 If you sleep well, get plenty of exercise, and eat a healthy, wholefood diet, you should be rewarded with a generally strong immune system.
 Conversely, if you're constantly under stress, sleep poorly and regularly eat fast food without finding the time to exercise, you place yourself at a higher risk of catching an illness or infection.
-To determine the true strength of your immune system before that first virus of the season comes your way, we've put together this guide to understanding and improving your immunity.
+To determine the true strength of your immune system, we've put together this guide to understanding and improving your immunity.

 Strong or weak – how to spot the difference

 Almost every system in the body has a clear way of indicating whether it is functioning correctly.
 You don't always have to wait for illness to determine whether your eyesight and hearing are in good health, or your joints and muscles are strong enough.
 But the strength of your immune system is different.
 Speaking to Healthspan, Dr Natalie Riddell, lecturer of Immunology at Surrey University, states that you'll often have no way of knowing how well your body will cope with an infection until it becomes affected.

 For example, Dr Riddell states that some patients believe that feeling unwell after a vaccination is a sign of a struggling immune system, while in fact this is a sign that your immune system is functioning well.
 Experiencing mild symptoms after a vaccination indicate that your body is reacting to the mock infection and should be able to recognise and tackle a stronger form of the pathogen when encountered again.